pwnageByButchy/GoldenSnapshoter/README.md

 #### Create Your VM(s) ####
 (Remember there are ways to script an initial build of a VM... go have a look)
 1. Create your VM - Download and Create your Guest VM with the OS of your choice
+2. Install python3 and VMWare tools
-2. Install any additional items you want included in your Image - Favourite Browser, Additional Tools, Password Manager, Git Repos
+3. Install any additional items you want included in your Image - Favourite Browser, Additional Tools, Password Manager, Git Repos
-3. Configure your VM
+4. Configure your VM
-4. Shutdown your VM
+5. Shutdown your VM

 ### Usage ###
 1. Configure all the variables in settings.py to match your environment